Dingledooper/Projects/README.md

 # Projects
 Random projects I coded that I think are interesting.
 The projects with multiple files are kept in another folder.
-Written in Javascript, Python, Processing, and Java.
+Written in Javascript, Python, and Processing.

 # Javascript
 Javscript is the first programming language I ever learned.
 Most projects make use of a canvas.